 The table below highlights all of the criteria described in these three sections of the WCAG 2.1 guidance.
-To clarify, “graphical objects” refers to things like photos and other images, and “incidental assets” refers to design elements that are not actionable and are purely decorational.
+To clarify, “graphical objects” refers to things like photos and other images.
+Meanwhile, “incidental assets” refers to design elements that are not actionable and are purely decoration.

 Bad contrast example: Mac’s calculator

-Many designers and developers violate these rules of accessible contrast.
-And not just the small mom and pop shop designers either.
+Many designers and developers violate these rules of accessible grayscale contrast.
+And not just the small mom and pop shop designers, either.
 For example, Apple doesn’t design every product with the best contrast.
-This seems strange given the company’s strong advocacy for inclusive design.
-Not to mention: products like their Voice Over (iPhone’s screen reader) is held is such high regard among many users with a visual impairment.
+This seems strange given the company’s strong advocacy for inclusive design; many users with a visual impairment hold Voice Over (iPhone’s screen reader) in high regard.

-Although it’s the same design as the calculator app you’ll find on an iPhone or iPad, one use-related factor in conjunction with one design-related factor can make the computer version inaccessible from a contrast perspective.
-Unlike the app-based calculator version, the computer version can be moved around the screen, and laid atop other windows the user has open already (i.e., use-related factor).
-However, this poses a big contrast issue given the fact that the top segment of the calculator has a subtle transparency in its design (i.e., design-related factor).
+The MacOS (computer) version of the calculator app has the same design as the iOS (iPhone, iPad) calculator app.
+However, one use-related factor combined with one design-related factor can make the MacOS version inaccessible from a contrast perspective.
+Unlike the app-based calculator version, the computer version can be moved around the screen.
+This means the calculator’s background can change.
+Given that the top segment of the calculator has a subtle transparency in its design, this poses a major contrast issue.

-These two factors combine to make the Apple calculator have poor contrast on stark white backgrounds, and okay contrast when placed over darker backgrounds.
+These two factors combine to make the Apple calculator have poor contrast on stark white backgrounds.
+And when placed over darker backgrounds, it’s just OK.

-On a white background, the application’s exit, maximize, and minimize buttons in the top-left corner all but disappear (contrast ratio = 1.08 to 1).
-Windows users who are used to the opposite corner being home to these buttons will find this particularly frustrating, since the salient visual cues appear to be missing from the design.
-Second to this — and arguably a bigger hit to user performance — is the fact that the main display text also has not-so-great contrast with the background as well (contrast ratio = 2.92 to 1).
+On a white background, the application’s exit, maximize, and minimize buttons in the top-left corner all but disappear (ratio = 1.08:1).
+Since the visual cues appear to be missing, this could frustrate Windows users.
+Even worse, the main display text also has poor contrast with the background as well (ratio = 2.92:1).

-Lastly, the white text on orange buttons offers poor contrast, regardless of whether the calculator is placed on a white or black background (contrast ratio = 2.29 to 1).
+Lastly, white text on orange buttons offers poor contrast, regardless of background (ratio = 2.29:1).
 This is true in the app versions of the Apple calculator as well.

-A few things improve from a contrast standpoint when the calculator is place on a black background.
-For starters, the calculator exit, maximize, and minimize buttons in the top-left corner are much more discoverable (contrast ratio = 7.97 to 1).
-The contrast of the main calculator display text jumps up considerable too (contrast ratio = 14.55 to 1).
+A few things improve when the calculator is placed on a black background.
+The calculator exit, maximize, and minimize buttons in the top-left corner are much more discoverable (ratio = 7.97:1).
+The main calculator display text jumps up considerably, too (ratio = 14.55:1).

-A common design strategy to explain that an asset is currently disabled or unavailable is to show it in a low saturated, or grayed-out state.
-In regards to contrast, this design strategy can present some challenges to users with low vision.
+A common design strategy to communicate that an asset is disabled/unavailable is to show it in a grayed-out state.
+This design strategy can present some challenges to users with low vision.
 Often, users with a visual impairment that affects their contrast perception cannot see an asset in a disabled, grayed-out state.
 The contrast is just too low.
-As a result, these users may not be able to visually determine that this particular feature is an option in the system.
+As a result, these users may not be aware that this particular feature is an option in the system.

 As an example, think of the “airplane mode” feature on the iPhone’s swipe up menu (aka: Control Center).
 When airplane mode is turned off (i.e., disabled), the button is a transparent gray.
 When it’s turned on (i.e., enabled), the button turns orange and opaque.

-On the positive side, in the enabled state, the contrast ratio for the airplane mode button meets WGAC 2.1 “AA” and “AAA” compliance.
-Remember, that unlike text that requires higher contrast ratios, graphical objects such as this only need to have a 3 to 1 contrast ratio.
+On the positive side, the contrast ratio for the orange, enabled airplane mode button meets WGAC 2.1 “AAA” compliance.
+Unlike text, which requires higher ratios, graphical objects only need to have a 3:1 contrast ratio.

 But, in the disabled state, the contrast ratio fails to meet even “AA” criteria.
-In fact, it falls way short of the mark at a contrast ratio of only 1.65 to 1.
-Keep in mind, since this button design is moderately transparent, the overall button contrast in a disabled state is influenced by the user’s background image on their phone.
-Had the user chosen a different background, the outcome might be a little different.
+In fact, it falls way short of the mark at a ratio of only 1.65:1.
+Again, the user’s background influences the button’s transparent design.
+Had this user chosen a different background, the outcome might be a little different.

-In some ways though, Apple’s design does find a work-around to this issue.
+Apple’s design does find workarounds to this issue.

-Although the button itself has poor contrast with the background, the stark white airplane icon placed in the middle of the button is far more discoverable for users with low vision.
-That’s because the airplane icon has decent contrast from the button itself (i.e., contrast ratio of about 5:1).
+Although the button itself has poor contrast with the background, the stark white airplane icon in the middle of the button is far more discoverable.
+That’s because the airplane icon has decent ratio from the button itself (i.e., ratio of about 5:1).

-So, even if the user cannot successfully perceive a difference between the button and the background, they might be able to tell the difference between the airplane icon and everything else in the background.
-Though this does make the interactive “target” size smaller — the airplane icon is smaller than the button shape — the user will hit the button by default, even if they somewhat miss the airplane icon target.
+Even if the user cannot perceive a difference between the button and the background, they might be able to tell the difference between the airplane icon and everything else in the background.

 There are many reasons why we allow poor contrast into our world of design.
-Some involve not knowing about the influence of poor contrast on reading performance, or the hinderance it places on those with a visual impairment.
-Others involve the need for creativity, and a desire to make your design stand apart from the black and white design world.
-After all, if you were designing text content on a website for hours on end, you would probably think of black text on a white background as vanilla flavored cardboard too.
+Some involve sheer unawareness of the impact of poor contrast.
+Others involve the desire to make your design stand apart from the black and white design world.

 The fact of the matter is that contrast is one of the most fundamental elements of accessible design.
-It’s a big part of what makes assets in a design “perceivable” by users — regardless of whether they have a disability or not.
-If your team is part of the Human Factors or User Experience (UX) community, and you’re producing content that violate basic contrast guidelines, you need to stop and ask yourself why.
+It’s a big part of what makes assets in a design “perceivable” by users, disability or not.
+If you’re producing content that violates basic guidelines, stop and ask why.
 Sometimes just having the conversation with your team is enough to push them toward generating better, more accessible design.